Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

-Section \ref{sec:model} presented the forecasting model underlying our experiments in general terms, but here we recall that we focus on a specific application and its peculiarities: forecasting the power output of a set of PV systems.
+Section \ref{sec:model} presented the forecasting model underlying our experiments in general terms, but here we recall that we focus on a specific application and its distinctive features: forecasting the power output of a set of PV systems.

 The variable to forecast ($z$ in Section \ref{sec:model}) is the average power output of a PV system during the hour to come in Watts.
-As hypothesized in Section \ref{sec:validation}, it is thus a hourly time series.
+As hypothesized in Section \ref{sec:validation}, it is thus an hourly time series.
 For our experiments, we used data recorded by 119 PV systems located in Luxembourg between 01/01/2020 and 31/12/2021.
-They are dispatched in a relatively small (4 $\times$ 4 km) area.
+They were dispatched in a relatively small (4 $\times$ 4 km) area.
 These PV systems are managed by Electris, a DSO in Luxembourg which collaborated with the authors of this paper in the context of a funded research project.
-Besides PV power measurements, each time step is associated to intraday, day-ahead, and 2 days ahead forecasts by the physical model described in \cite{koster_short-term_2019}.
-We add these tier forecasts to the set of covariates used by the model ($\bold X$ in Section \ref{sec:model}) along with time covariates mentioned in Section \ref{sec:validation}, as they will be available beforehand for the forecasting interval.
+Besides PV power measurements, each time step was associated with intraday, day-ahead, and 2 days ahead forecasts by the physical model described in \cite{koster_short-term_2019}.
+We added these tier forecasts to the set of covariates used by the model ($\bold X$ in Section \ref{sec:model}) along with time covariates mentioned in Section \ref{sec:validation}, as they were meant to be available beforehand for the forecasting interval in production conditions.

 The model also supports the adjunction of \emph{static} covariates, which are constant for a given sample.
-Relating to Section \ref{sec:model}, we note that this simply amounts to set associated $\bold x_{n,1:T}$ to a constant.
-In the context of the present work, we consider a \emph{system ID} categorical feature, which is simply the system ID converted to a categorical feature with 119 modalities.
-We also consider \emph{system description} continuous features.
-Among the set of descriptors provided by system vendors and characteristics of their setup, we retain the following features as they are expected to influence PV power curves and magnitude: the \emph{exposition} of the system (in degrees), its \emph{inclination} (in degrees), its nominal \emph{power} (in Watts) and its \emph{calibration factor} (unitless, tied to the system on-site setup).
-As the DeepAR implementation expects normally distributed features, we standardize features so that they have zero mean and unit standard deviation.
+Relating to Section \ref{sec:model}, we note that this simply amounts to set associated $\bold x_{n,1:T}$ to a constant value.
+In the context of the present work, we considered a \emph{system ID} categorical feature, which is simply the system ID converted to a categorical feature with 119 modalities.
+We also considered \emph{system description} continuous features.
+Among the set of descriptors provided by system vendors and the characteristics of their setup, we retained the following features, as they were expected to influence PV power curves and magnitude: the \emph{exposition} of the system (in degrees), its \emph{inclination} (in degrees), its nominal \emph{power} (in Watts) and its \emph{calibration factor} (unitless, tied to the system on-site setup).
+As the DeepAR implementation expects normally distributed features, we standardized features so that they had zero mean and unit standard deviation.